 The Language Events are a new spin-off from the Polyglot Conference.
 Conference organiser Richard Simcott co-operates with local organisers.

-There have been two “Events” so far.
+There have been three “Events” so far.
 The first was in Melbourne, Australia.

 It was a two-day programme of talks over one weekend late in September 2019, with an opening reception on Friday night.
 So, the same structure as the Polyglot Conference, but on a smaller scale.
 There was just one track of speakers, rather than two or three.